Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Take a look at my page here for lots more information!

-If it's your first visit to Rome and you don't have much time, the Capitoline Museums are often overlooked.
+If it's your first visit to Rome and you don't have much time, you would likely easily overlook the Capitoline Museums.

 There are so many big-hitter attractions in Rome like the Colosseum, Saint Peter's Basilica and the Sistine Chapel, that something inevitably has to be missed.

-However, if it's your second (or third or fourth!) visit to Rome, or if you are a particular fan of classical art works, then they are absolutely worth visiting and paying the entrance fee for!
+So if you can't fit them in on your first visit, if it's your second (or third or fourth!) visit to Rome, or if you are a particular fan of classical art works, then they are absolutely worth visiting!

 If you want to have a comprehensive understanding of the history of Rome (and have high energy levels!), I highly recommend combining a half day guided tour of the Colosseum and the Roman Forum with a half day tour of the Capitoline collection.